John Stanley- 22nd September 1355

 They took the precaution of walking the horses along the stream until they were well clear of the chateau but then they mounted and rode at a steady canter down the valley in the opposite direction from the training ground and back into the wider world.
-John once again had the feeling he was about to be engaged in a great adventure, and now he knew Ximene would be at his side.
-They crossed the Aude River a little up-steam from Campagne Sur Aude, one of the points on the silver pentacle, to avoid the curious eyes of the citizenry.
-They then set out up the valley which they knew led to Brenac, a second point on the silver pentacle and the point from which the North and South sides of the triangle diverged.
+John once again had the feeling he was about to be engaged in a great adventure, and rejoiced that Ximene would be at his side.
+They crossed the Aude River a short distance up-steam from Campagne Sur Aude, one of the points on the second pentacle, to avoid the curious eyes of the citizenry.
+They then set out up the valley which they knew led to Brenac, another point on the second pentacle and the point from which the North and South sides of the triangle diverged.

 John had brought some sketches with him and pointed down the middle of the valley, which was where he expected the north side of the triangle to lie.
 He was surprised and more than a little disappointed that they could not see Campagne sur Aude, as he knew that the north side of the triangle passed close by the little town.
-They scrambled down to a grassy patch by the steam below the waterfall, performed their exercises and had lunch.
-The whole time he was exercising John was turning over what they had seen.
 The only way to pinpoint the path of the sides of the triangle would be ride to the ridge on the side of the valley which was hiding Campagne sur Aude.
 Hopefully from there they would be able to see both Brenac and Campagne sur Aude and plant a marker visible from both.
 With this as a guide they would have a much better idea of the line they were looking for.

-After lunch, they did just that.
 It was surprisingly hard work.
-There were two ridges which prevented the two points on the pentacle been seen from each other.
+There were two ridges which prevented the two points on the pentacle being seen from each other.
 John had to climb a tree on both ridges and tie a streamer to its upper branches to fix the alignment.
 To his disappointment his first attempt did not line up and he had to repeat the whole process with two nearby trees.
 Finally they were able to retire to Brenac and see the line to Camagne Sur Aude.
 If the side of the triangle ran slightly north of this line then John now had a good idea which group of mountains was the location of the northern target.
 It was impossible to be specific however, it was just too far away.

 ‘And then there is the question of the other line to the southern target.
 He nodded towards the steep hill on the far side of the valley.
 ‘Straight over the top of that!’

 The church inside was painted predominantly white.
 As they walked through the door it felt cool and peaceful.
 The use of blue and gold detailing only enhanced that effect.
+Although they walked sofly down the central isle the sound of their steps echoed and echoed again into every corner of the church.
 It was several minutes before they looked up and observed the most amazing array of paintings around the ceiling.
-Many of the paintings displayed a picture of rays descending from either a ball or a triangle.
+Many of the paintings displayed a picture of rays, presumably of light, descending from either a ball or a triangle.

 She then looked around.
 There were many other intriguing paintings.
 ‘What do you make of this one, John?”